-a.
-Students wishing to be excused from the enrollment policy due to extenuating circumstances must file a formal request for a Leave of Absence.
-Forms are available on The Graduate School website.
+- a.
+Students wishing to be excused from the enrollment policy due to extenuating circumstances must file a formal online request for a Leave of Absence.
+Forms are available on The Graduate School website (Leave of Absence). - b.

-b.
 A Leave of Absence is not guaranteed, and students must request the LOA before the start of the semester in which the leave is requested.